dantdj/esxi-manager/README.md

 ## Future plans

-* Web interface to check on server status and make schedule changes
+* Integrating the scheduling into the web interface, and make the scheduler and web interface usable at the same time